 Here at Nefouse & Associates, we specialize in the small group market.
-We have developed processes and procedures that have streamlined small groups administrations.
+We have developed processes and procedures that have streamlined small-group administrations.
 With the streamlined administration, we can quickly move a small group to a new carrier.
 This is a huge advantage that small groups have but few realize it.

 Some companies that have high utilization will benefit from the guaranteed issue rates.
-It’s not uncommon for a group to move from the mid-market back down to small group to reduce the health insurance premiums.
+It’s not uncommon for a group to move from the mid-market back down to a small group to reduce health insurance premiums.

 As it stands, few carriers offer fully insured small group health plans, which creates a quick turnaround time on running rates for the market.